 - Summarize research goals, research techniques used, and research outcomes

 - Describe the fellow’s participation and experience in Mitacs led training activities

 An exit survey must be completed by all three fellowship participants: the fellow, the supervising professor, and the designated contact at the industry partner site.

-Note: NSERC Form 300 must be completed by the fellow’s university and signed by the academic supervisor who received the internship grant.
+Note: NSERC Form 300 or an equivalent Statement of Account must be completed by the fellow’s university and signed by the academic supervisor who received the internship grant.

 All parties involved with the Mitacs Elevate program are bound by the intellectual property terms of the university where the fellow is appointed.
 Please see the links below to the intellectual property terms for the following universities:

 - Simon Fraser University

 - University of British Columbia